-An employee’s base compensation is part of both gross and net wages.
+An employee’s base compensation is part of the employee’s gross and net wages.
 But, gross and net wages might include other compensation too, such as overtime wages.
 An employee’s base pay might be their gross wages if there are no other compensation types to add.

 How to determine compensation of employees

 Do research on what other businesses pay their employees.
 Compare your business to other businesses in the area.
 What are other employees paid in your area?
-Also, make sure you pay attention to employees who have similar job titles and duties that your employees have.
+Also, pay attention to employees who have similar job titles and duties to your employees.

 You can survey other businesses that are similar to your business.
 You can also check websites where employees self-report their wages.

 If a particular employee excels at their job, you can pay them increased wages.
-Or, you might pay an employee more if they received more education or advanced training related to their job.
+Or, you might pay an employee more if they received more education, went through advanced training, or have more experience related to their job.

 Compensation is governed by many local, state, and federal tax and employment laws.